Chainfire/UselethMiner/README.md

 exclude the binary from Windows Defender, and all the other things you might need to do to have a server run properly on Windows.

-#### OS X
+#### macOS

 UselethMiner must be invoked as `/usr/local/uselethminer/uselethminer`.

 Logs (if enabled) and DAGs are stored in `~/.uselethminer`.

-While UselethMiner attempts to use hugepages on OS X, I have not seen this actually work at any point on either Intel or ARM platforms.
+While UselethMiner attempts to use hugepages on macOS, I have not seen this actually work at any point on either Intel or ARM platforms.

-Only the bare minimum of testing has been done on OS X. I do not have local OS X hardware, and both using it remotely as from a VM is a real PITA.
+Only the bare minimum of testing has been done on macOS.

 ### Download